Steve Backshall: Honours and awards

-In 2011, Backshall won two BAFTAs; best Children's Television Presenter, and Best Factual series.
+In 2011, Backshall won two BAFTAs: best Children's Television Presenter, and Best Factual series.

 In 2009 and 2013, he was nominated for a BAFTA for Best Children's Television Presenter.
 Deadly 60 was nominated for Best Children's series.
 Lost Land of the Jaguar was nominated for Best Factual series.

 Expedition Borneo was nominated for an Emmy in the US.

 Lost Land of the Volcano won the 2012 Wildscreen award for best popular broadcast.

-In 2012, Blue Peter awarded him a Gold Badge, their highest honour.
+In 2012, Blue Peter awarded him a Gold Badge, its highest honour.

-In 2012, he was awarded an honorary PhD from the University of Exeter.
+In 2012, he was awarded an honorary PhD degree from the University of Exeter.

 In 2012, he was awarded the Animal Carer Badge in the Scout Birthday Badge Awards.

 In 2017, Backshall and Glover were awarded Charity fundraisers of the year, after raising £360,000 for the World Land Trust.
 They also won the mixed category of the celebrated Devizes to Westminster kayak race.

-In 2019, the World Land Trust named a species of Osornophryne after him: Osornophyrne backshalli (Backshall’s plump toad).
+In 2019, scientists named a species of toad after him: Osornophryne backshalli (Steve Backshall’s Andean toad).

 Backshall was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to charity and wildlife conservation.

 In 2020, he was awarded the Scientific Exploration Society Explorer of the Year Award.

-In July 2023, Backshall received an honorary degree from Bangor University; where he is also an honorary lecturer.
+In July 2023, Backshall received an honorary degree from Bangor University, where he is also an honorary lecturer.

-In September 2025, Backshall received an honorary doctorate from Canterbury Christ Church University for his contribution to the University, the field of naturalism, wildlife media and public life.
+In September 2025, Backshall received an honorary doctorate from Canterbury Christ Church University for his contribution to the university, the field of naturalism, wildlife media and public life.